fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/index.rst

 Installation
 ############

-Fitbenchmarking will install all softwares that can be installed through pip.
+Fitbenchmarking will install all packages that can be installed through pip.
 This includes the minimizers from SciPy, bumps, DFO-GN/LS, Minuit, and also the SASModels package.